-The Dietitians of Canada group has released a helpful guide for parents with picky children as part of their Nutrition Month 2017 campaign.
+The Dietitians of Canada group has released a helpful guide for parents with picky children.
 Based on a three-step template – Spot the Problem, Get the Facts, Seek Support – it allows anyone who is interested in better nutrition to simply put in their problem and get a solution that they can bring to the table that evening.

 Here are some of the tips they offer: